yiisoft/validator/docs/guide/customizing-error-messages.md

 ```

 Some rules have multiple error messages and are overridden via different corresponding options.
-It is easy to differentiate them from the rest of the parameters by `Message` prefix:
+It is easy to differentiate them from the rest of the parameters by `Message` suffix:

 ```php
 new HasLength(